Agreement means the terms and conditions contained herein this agreement, the Application Form and the Quote;

 (ii) the payment of the cost of having the services supplied again

+10.2.
 The supplier’s liability under s.
 274 of the Competition and Consumer Act 2010 is expressly limited to a liability to pay the customer an amount equal to: -

-(a) The cost of replacing the goods; or the cost of obtaining equivalent goods; or
+a.
+The cost of replacing the goods; or the cost of obtaining equivalent goods; or

-(b) The cost of having the goods repaired, whichever is the lowest amount.
+b.
+The cost of having the goods repaired, whichever is the lowest amount.

-Notwithstanding the provisions of this clause, and subject to the provisions of any applicable legislation, it is the responsibility of the persons specifying and/or installing any of the supplier’s products to ensure that both the product and the finished installation meet the specifications and requirements of the relevant Australian Standards and/or Building Codes.
-In particular, all product specifications and technical descriptions, recommendations and other information provided by the supplier are given as general guidance and advice, and are to be read in conjunction with the supplier installation instructions, and any other data available and applicable to each particular standard product or system.
+10.4.
+Notwithstanding the provisions of this clause, and subject to the provisions of any applicable legislation, it is the responsibility of the persons specifying and/or installing any of the Supplier’s products to ensure that both the product and the finished installation meet the specifications and requirements of the relevant Australian Standards and/or Building Codes.
+In particular, all product specifications and technical descriptions, recommendations and other information provided by the Supplier are given as general guidance and advice, and are to be read in conjunction with the Supplier installation instructions, and any other data available and applicable to each particular standard product or system.
 Use of such data is however the Customer’s sole responsibility, taking into account the intended application and actual conditions existing on the particular worksite.
 Consequent selection of the right product for any particular use remains the Customer’s ultimate responsibility.
-The supplier is therefore not obligated or liable for any direct or indirect, incidental or consequential damages, losses or expenses in connection with, or by reason of the suitability and use of or otherwise, any product or system for any purpose.
+The Supplier is therefore not obligated or liable for any direct or indirect, incidental or consequential damages, losses or expenses in connection with, or by reason of the suitability and use of or otherwise, any product or system for any purpose.
 Implied warranties of merchantability or fitness for any particular purpose, are specifically excluded.
-The supplier maintains a policy of continuous improvement and development, and therefore reserves the right to modify, amend or otherwise alter product and system designs and specifications, models and part numbers, colours and pricing etc, without prior notice.
-Errors and omissions are excepted, and the supplier accepts no liability whatever for incorrect information, errors or omissions.
+The Supplier maintains a policy of continuous improvement and development, and therefore reserves the right to modify, amend or otherwise alter product and system designs and specifications, models and part numbers, colours and pricing etc, without prior notice.
+Errors and omissions are excepted, and the Supplier accepts no liability whatever for incorrect information, errors or omissions.

-8. Exercise of Legal Rights
+11. Exercise of Legal Rights

 The failure, delay, relaxation or indulgence on the part of the supplier in exercising any power or right conferred upon the supplier by these Terms and Conditions of Sale does not operate as a waiver of that power or right, nor does any single exercise of any power or right preclude any other or further exercise of it or the exercise of any other power or right under these Terms and Conditions of Sale.

-9. Force Majeure
+12. Force Majeure

 The supplier shall not be liable for failure or delay if such is due to fire, typhoon, cyclone, earthquake, flood, tsunami, strike, labour dispute, war, government order, riot, revolution, pandemic or any other cause beyond its reasonable control.

-10. Governing Law
+13. Governing Law

 These Terms and Conditions of Sale shall be construed in accordance with the law in force in Queensland, Australia and the parties agree to submit to the non-exclusive jurisdiction of the Courts of that state.
 It shall be competent for the supplier to issue proceedings in Brisbane, Queensland in a Court of competent jurisdiction.